White Chocolate Coconut Pudding | Ultralight Backpacking Recipe

 HOME

 - Put all ingredients in a large mixing bowl.
-See meal prep tip below.
+See the meal prep tip below.

 - Stir to mix well.

-- Divide into four equal 3 oz (84 g) portions and put into bags or containers to be used in the backcountry.
+- Divide into four equal 3 oz (84 g) portions and put into bags or containers for use in the backcountry.

 FIELD

-- Add 4 oz (120 mL) very cold water to the bag or container.
+- Add 4 oz (120 mL) of cold water to the bag or container.

-- If possible, put the bag or container in cold water or snow to encourage the pudding to thicken further.
+- Let stand for approximately 3 minutes or until the desired consistency is achieved.
+If possible, put the bag or container in cold water or snow to encourage the pudding to thicken further.

 - Stir to mix well and enjoy!